 Property owners and managers are responsible for providing and maintaining their property free of dangerous conditions.
 These are some of the most common types of premises liability cases.

-Together, Cohen and Hirsch Criminal Defense network of attorneys has the experience to investigate your case and determine if the property owner or manager knew or should have known of the dangerous condition, knew or should have known that it involved an unreasonable risk of harm and that persons would not realize or appreciate the danger; failed to exercise reasonable care to fix or correct the unsafe condition or to warn people of the risks; and whether or not you had any purpose to know of the dangerous condition.
+Together, Hirsch Criminal Defense network of attorneys has the experience to investigate your case and determine if the property owner or manager knew or should have known of the dangerous condition, knew or should have known that it involved an unreasonable risk of harm and that persons would not realize or appreciate the danger; failed to exercise reasonable care to fix or correct the unsafe condition or to warn people of the risks; and whether or not you had any purpose to know of the dangerous condition.

 Simply put, if an owner has a greater knowledge of a dangerous condition on their property and has failed to correct or warn about that dangerous condition, they can be held liable when a person is injured due to the dangerous condition.

-If you or your child is suffering from an injury resulting from a property owner or manager negligently failing to keep their property free of dangerous conditions, call Cohen and Hirsch Criminal Defense now at (678) 561-0411 or fill out the form for a free consultation.
+If you or your child is suffering from an injury resulting from a property owner or manager negligently failing to keep their property free of dangerous conditions, call Hirsch Criminal Defense now at (678) 561-0411 or fill out the form for a free consultation.

 Negligent or Inadequate Security